miking-lang/miking-ipm/README.md

 Where `data` is a list of models.

 # Creating files with the datatypes
+Before you can start converting your models to pdf and other formats, you need to install the graphviz package.
+Follow the instructions on <a href="https://graphviz.org/download/">graphviz.org</a>.

 Functions for writing the datatypes in dot are provided.
 Given the dot code, a command can be used to create a file with the datatype.
 Make sure that you include the model.mc file.

 	include "path/to/model.mc"